Meghan Kallman: Education

 Kallman earned a Bachelor of Science degree from Smith College, a Master of Arts from the University of Chicago, and a PhD from Brown University.
 Kallman's scholarship focuses on development sociology, environmental sociology, and organizational sociology.

 Career

 Kallman began her career at Amnesty International, and then was a marketing manager for Prize4Life.
 From 2008 to 2011, she was the research director for Urban Innovation Analysis, a 501(c) organization.
 From 2014 to 2018, she was an instructor at the Community College of Rhode Island.
 From 2017 to 2021, she served as a member of the Pawtucket City Council.
 She is an associate professor at the University of Massachusetts Boston at the graduate School for Global Inclusion and Social Development, and an adjunct professor at Brown University.
 In 2015, Kallman co-founded Conceivable Future, a nonprofit organization that advocates for climate and reproductive justice.

-Kallman was elected to the Rhode Island Senate in November 2020 and assumed office on January 5, 2021.
+Representing District 15, Kallman was elected to the Rhode Island Senate in November 2020 and assumed office on January 5, 2021.
 She is also vice chair of the Senate Housing and Municipal Government Committee.
+In 2021, the Women Legislators' Lobby awarded Kallman with the Pacesetter Award for her actions bringing federal funding back to the people she represents.
+In 2023, Kallman was awarded the Environmental Champion by Clean Water Action for her efforts towards environment and climate protection.